finos/perspective/rust/perspective-client/docs/view/num_rows.md

-The number of aggregated rows in this view.
+The number of aggregated rows in this [`View`].
 This is affected by the "group_by" configuration parameter supplied to this view's contructor.

 # Returns